openforis/sepal-doc/docs/source/cli/ofgt.rst

 oft-clip.pl The straight forward tool oft-clip.pl subsets an input image using the extension, pixel size and projection of the reference image.
 EXERCISE
 -For this exercise following tools are used: oft-clip.pl
-1. Use for this exercise the MODIS imagery vcf-2010.tif and the Landsat imagery clip landsat t1.tif
+1. Use for this exercise the MODIS imagery vcf-2010.tif and the Landsat imagery clip :code:`landsat_t1.tif`
 2. Open your working directory using
 .. code-block:: console